lemonrock/syscall-alt/README.md

 * SYS call numbers and E numbers are available for every arch, eg if you want to know them for `arm`, but are compiled for `x86_64`, they are available
 	* Watch out if using `EDEADLOCK`, `EDEADLCK`, `ENOTSUP` and `EOPNOTSUPP`; these vary in definition and value, sometimes being missing, sometimes being equal
 	* Take a little care with `EWOULDBLOCK` and `EAGAIN`; all current platforms make `EWOULDBLOCK` the same as `EAGAIN`, but this isn't required by POSIX
+* A windows stub, which contains EAGAIN, etc, as defined on Windows (but no syscall numbers)

 The code is very much 'early-days', so expect breaking changes.